roocs/rook/Rook_WPS_ESGF2_talk_draft.md

 processing indicator or service link is sufficient and can be added later via an ESGF2 Kafka update; do not propose an exact STAC schema in this talk.

-AAI is a required layer between clients and the processing services, especially when a portal acts on behalf of a user.
-It does not start from scratch.
-Earlier deployments used an AAI proxy with OAuth2 delegation to Keycloak.
-CEDA developed an Nginx/Python proxy.
-Twitcher offers more OGC-aware functionality, including service registration, OAuth2 and certificate support, and is actively used by Ouranos in Canada.
-ESGF2 still needs to review these components and define the required user-to-service and service-to-service delegation patterns.
-Do not imply that a proxy has already been selected. -->
+Twitcher is an existing, maintained component and is used by Ouranos in Canada.
+It supports an immediate ESGF2 demonstration.
+ESGF2 may later rewrite or replace the security proxy according to its final user-to-service and service-to-service delegation requirements.
+Keep the WPS API independent of the selected proxy implementation. -->

 <!-- Preparation references: